Darling Darling (2001 film)

 Darling..
 Darling... is a 2001 Indian Telugu-language romantic drama film directed by V. Samudra.
-A remake of the Malayalam film of the same name, the film stars Srikanth, Sandhya Khan and Sai Kiran.
+A remake of the 2000 Malayalam film of the same name, the film stars Srikanth, Shaheen Khan and Sai Kiran.

 Production

-Producer Medikonda Murali Krishna who produced Suryudu and Narasimha Naidu (both remakes) produced this film.
+Medikonda Murali Krishna, who produced Suryudu and Narasimha Naidu (both remakes), produced this film.

 After a string of failures, Srikanth changed his hairstyle for the film.
 The climax was shot at Rajahmundry.

 Soundtrack

 The soundtrack was composed by Koti.
 The song "Nari Nari" is loosely based on "Nari Narain" by Egyptian singer Hisham Abbas.